nostorg/clients/README.md

 ## Viewing

-View the deployed webpage at the link in the sidebar.
+View the deployed webpage [here](https://nostorg.github.io/clients/) or via the link in the sidebar.

 ## Contributing